Pithecopus ayeaye: Reproduction

 The breeding season is from October to January.
 Males sit on vegetation beside a stream and call to females.
 Most P. ayeaye breed on nights with sufficient rainfall to increase the likelihood that fertilization will occur.
 The tadpoles hatch during November to December.
 They mature from October to May, and fully mature by June.
 Female P. ayeaye prefer to deposit their eggs on plants in the families Melastomataceae and Solanaceae.
 The leaves of those plants have trichomes on them which keep the eggs from drying out and adhering to the leaf.

 Threats

 Pithecopus ayeaye is currently under threat due to habitat loss.
 Human-related threats include mining for materials in Brazil, fires that ravage the landscape, and pollution from industries and military operations.
 The pollutants in the water causes a decline in the population.
 Ecotourism and urbanization also affect the breeding areas of this species.
 Non-human threats include climate change and erosion, which causes streams to be filled with sediment.

 Conservation status

-The International Union for Conservation of Nature classifies the reticulated leaf frog as critically endangered.
-However, the latest assessment of the species was done on January 7, 2009 and published in 2016.
-Since then, P. ayeaye was found in other locations in Brazil and is no longer declared critically endangered by the Brazilian List of Endangered Species in 2014.
+The International Union for Conservation of Nature previously classified the reticulated leaf frog as critically endangered.
+However, new ranges of occurrence for P. ayeaye have been found in Minas Gerais, and new genetic evidence has led to the lumping of the former Phyllomedusa itacolomi into this species.
+Thus, it is no longer considered critically endangered by the Brazilian List of Endangered Species as of 2014, and the IUCN listed the species as Least Concern in 2023.